 - When habituating your pet to people wearing masks, it is important to make sure they are calm when you start and that you have plenty of treats to use as rewards.

-- Make sure your pet has the choice to investigate you and the mask or move away if they want to.
-Just use a plain mask of pale colours, and avoid masks with patterns that include faces, eyes or mouths (as these may frighten your pet).
+- Make sure your companion animal has the choice to investigate you and the mask or move away if they want to.
+Just use a plain mask of pale colours, and avoid masks with patterns that include faces, eyes or mouths (as these may frighten your animal).

-- Let your pet sniff you so that they can recognise you by your scent.
+- Let your animal sniff you so that they can recognise you by your scent.

 - If they seem afraid, pull your mask down, and talk to them gently and give them a treat to show them that you are still you.